 - https://www.cnet.com/news/how-spacex-brings-starlink-broadband-satellite-internet-to-low-earth-orbit/ ↩

 Disclaimers:Minimum 24-month service term unless you select the no long-term contract option.
 Equipment lease fee is $9.99/month equipment lease fee and are subject to taxes.
-Speeds and video streaming quality are "up to," which are not guaranteed and may vary.
+Speeds and video streaming quality are "up to," which are not guaranteed and will vary.
 Service is not available in all areas.
 Offers may be charged or withdrawn at any time.
 Minimum 24-month service term unless you select the no long-term contract option.
 Equipment lease fee is $9.99/month equipment lease fee and are subject to taxes.
 Speeds and video streaming quality are "up to," which are not guaranteed and will vary.
 Service is not available in all areas.
 Offers may be charged or withdrawn at any time.